Mattxm/TargetingSystem/README.md

 # Targeting System

 Targeting System is designed for mouse + keyboard.
-Developed for Unreal Engine 4
+Targets are selected based on mouse position.
+The system prioritizes the moused-over target, then the closest target to the cursor.

 ## Project Features
 * Target selection and lock-on